To find a Certificate of Title you must submit a Certificate of Title Search Request form.

 To request a search and obtain a GRC you must submit a Certificate of Title Search Request form.

-The General Register is searchable by:
+The General Register is searchable by name.

 What is the fee?

-How to make a search
+How to ask for a search

 - Download the Certificate of Title search request form.